 In ranking the books, the books I saw as most effective were the ones that provided the greatest opportunity for success, specifically those that contained practice exams, overviews of each section of the exam, and test-taking tips.

-With that said, here are my top 10 picks for best firefighter exam prep books:
+With that said, here are my top 10 picks for test prep books:

 This is the most helpful book that I used when I was preparing for the firefighter written tests.
 It has lots of practice tests and based on how you score, it breaks down the areas you need to spend most of your time studying, as well as the most efficient ways to do so.
 This is my number 1 recommendation.